bbauska/W3Cx-4of5-thru-May-2024/README.md

 -   An object store is the mechanism by which data is stored in the database.

--   Every object store has *a name*.
+-   Every object store has <i>a name</i>.
 The name is unique within the database to which it belongs.

 -   The object store persistently holds records (JavaScript objects), which are key-value pairs.
 One of these keys is  a kind of "primary key" in the SQL database sense.
-This "key" is a property that every object in the datastore *must* contain.
+This "key" is a property that every object in the datastore <i>must</i> contain.
 Values in the object store are structured, but this structure may vary between objects (i.e., if we store persons in a database, and use the email as "the key all objects must define", some may have first name and last name, others